collective/plone.recipe.varnish/plone/recipe/varnish/tests/vclgen.rst

 Check init fails on wrong version::

     >>> config = {
-    ...     'major_version': 3
+    ...     'version': '3'
     ... }
     >>> VclGenerator(config)
     Traceback (most recent call last):
     ...
-    UserError: Varnish version must be one of [4].
+    UserError: Varnish version must be one out of ['4'].
+Got: 3.
 Use an older version of this recipe to support older Varnish.
 Newer versions than listed here are not supported.

 Correct version::

     >>> config = {
-    ...     'major_version': 4
+    ...     'version': '4'
     ... }
     >>> VclGenerator(config)
     <plone.recipe.varnish.vclgen.VclGenerator object at 0x...>